How to Become a Master Gardener

 Weeds, Invasives, Fire-safe Planting

-Any Marin resident with an interest in horticulture and a desire to volunteer for community service may apply to the Master Gardener Training Program.
+Any Marin resident with an interest in horticulture and a desire to volunteer for community outreach may apply to the Master Gardener Training Program.
 Marin Master Gardeners are people of all ages and come from all walks of life.
 They share an enthusiasm for gardening, some knowledge of plants, a willingness to learn and help others, and the ability to communicate with diverse groups of people.

 WHAT IS UC COOPERATIVE EXTENSION?

 In addition to completing the Training Program and its requirements, first year MMGs are required to complete at least 50 hours of Marin Master Gardener sponsored volunteer service and 12 hours of appropriate continuing education.
-To remain a certified MMG thereafter, a minimum of 25 hours of MMG-sponsored volunteer service and 12 hours of continuing education are required.
+To remain a certified MMG in each year thereafter, a minimum of 25 hours of MMG-sponsored volunteer service and 12 hours of continuing education are required.

 WHAT TYPE OF VOLUNTEER WORK DOES A MASTER GARDENER DO?

-Master Gardeners are the go-to people for University of California research-based horticulture information and for teaching sustainable gardening practices for healthy homes and gardens.
+UC Master Gardeners are the go-to people for University of California research-based horticulture information and for teaching sustainable gardening practices for healthy homes and gardens.
 They staff an information help desk in the UCCE office, answering questions, diagnosing plant problems, and giving horticultural assistance to home gardeners.
 They provide information through newspaper articles, plant clinics, talks and demonstrations and they work on a broad range of community horticultural and gardening projects.
-To learn more about Marin Master Gardener volunteer opportunities, go to Garden Projects or watch the We Are Master Gardeners video below.
+To learn more about some of the UC Marin Master Gardener volunteer opportunities, go to Garden Projects or watch the We Are Master Gardeners video below.

 HOW DO I APPLY FOR THE UC MARIN MASTER GARDENER PROGRAM IN MARIN?